remix-run/react-router/docs/Glossary.md

   - `route` – The [route](#route) that declared this component
   - `routeParams` – A subset of the [params](#params) that were specified in the route's [`path`](#routepattern)

+Route components should generally be component classes rather than strings.
+This will avoid potential issues with passing the injected props above to DOM components.

 ## RouteConfig

 ```js